|

 It applies under that name in England Wales and Scotland; in

+Northern Ireland it applies since 1st June 1999.
 This new Adjudication process is quite unlike anything that has

 held the ring between disputing parties in commerce.
 Existing